Is Direct Primary Care Worth It?

 At Mosaic Medicine Clinic, we’ve seen firsthand how this model changes the patient experience.
 In this post, we’ll break down whether direct primary care is worth it for your situation.

-Direct primary care replaces insurance claims with a straightforward monthly membership fee, typically ranging from $55 to $150 per month depending on age and practice location.
+Direct primary care replaces insurance claims with a straightforward membership-based model, typically ranging from $55 to $150 per month depending on age and practice location.
 You pay upfront and gain immediate access to your doctor instead of submitting claims to insurance companies and waiting weeks for processing.
 This fundamental difference means payment flows directly from you to your provider, not through a claims administrator.
 You know exactly what you’ll pay each month with no surprise bills arriving three months later.

 What Your Membership Covers

-The membership covers unlimited scheduled appointments, both in-person and virtual, with visit lengths commonly ranging from 30 to 60 minutes compared to the standard 15-minute slot in conventional primary care.
-Your doctor can actually listen to your concerns instead of rushing through a checklist.
+The membership covers unlimited scheduled appointments, both in-person and virtual, and in a direct care model, shorter wait times make it easier to schedule an appointment quickly, with visit lengths commonly ranging from 30 to 60 minutes compared to the standard 15-minute slot in conventional primary care.
+Your doctor can actually listen to your concerns instead of rushing through a checklist, and faster access plus direct doctor communication can improve patient care.
 Labs and basic preventive care are typically included, and many practices offer wholesale pricing on additional labs, at-cost imaging, and discounted medications, so you understand what you’ll pay for anything beyond the membership fee.

 Infographic outlining visit length, included services, and transparent add-on pricing in direct primary care memberships. - is direct primary care worth it